SidneyFC17/fieloelr/doc/UC-ELR-0003-Submit Module Response.md

    6. End of flow

 ##### 10. The module is approved when all the related questions are submitted and the “Question Pool” is not null (step 5 of basic flow)
-   1. The system verifies that all the related questions are submitted and that the Question Pool is equal or greater than 1
+   1. The system verifies that all the related questions are submitted and that the “Question Pool” value is equal or greater than 1
    2. The system calculates the “Grade Value” field by adding the partial grades of the questions
    3. The system calculates the “Grade %” by dividing the “Grade Value” by the “Question Pool”
    4. Back to step 10 of basic flow

 ##### 11. The module fails when all the related questions are submitted and the “Question Pool” is not null (step 5 of basic flow)
-   1. The system verifies that all the related questions are submitted and that the Question Pool value is equal or greater than 1
+   1. The system verifies that all the related questions are submitted and that the “Question Pool” value is equal or greater than 1
    2. The system calculates the “Grade Value” field by adding the partial grades of the questions
    3. The system calculates the “Grade %” by dividing the “Grade Value” by the “Question Pool”
    4. The system verifies that the “Grade %” is less than the “Approval Grade”